 Worcestershire

-Broadway is in the county of Worcestershire and if you are staying in the village and want to explore the local area, as well as the beautiful Cotswold towns and villages, Worcester is a very interesting city.
+Broadway is in the county of Worcestershire and if you are staying in the village and want to explore the local area, as well as the beautiful Cotswold towns and villages, the city of Worcester is about 40 minutes away by car.

 Worcester Cathedral - One of the Most Famous Landmarks in Worcestershire